stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

   Write a query that returns all rows for songs that were on the charts in 2013 and do not contain the letter "a"
 </div>
 <div class="practice-prob-answer">
-  <a href="http://stealth.modeanalytics.com/tutorial/reports/f64867a56523">See the Answer &raquo;</a>
+  <a href="http://stealth.modeanalytics.com/tutorial/reports/f64867a56523" target="_blank">See the Answer &raquo;</a>
 </div>

 ###Practice Problems

 <div class="practice-prob">
-  Write a query that lists all of T-Pain's top-100 hits in order by rank on the charts.
+  Write a query that lists all top-100 recordings feature Dr. Dre before 2001 or after 2009.
 </div>
 <div class="practice-prob-answer">
-  <a href="http://stealth.modeanalytics.com/tutorial/reports/e162590d4dd9">See the Answer &raquo;</a>
+  <a href="http://stealth.modeanalytics.com/tutorial/reports/88c81c1a02e8" target="_blank">See the Answer &raquo;</a>
 </div>

 <div class="practice-prob">
   Write a query that lists all songs from the 1960s with "love" in the title.
 </div>
 <div class="practice-prob-answer">
-  <a href="http://stealth.modeanalytics.com/tutorial/reports/11c78511873a">See the Answer &raquo;</a>
+  <a href="http://stealth.modeanalytics.com/tutorial/reports/11c78511873a" target="_blank">See the Answer &raquo;</a>
 </div>

 Move on to the next segment: [Ordering Your Results](/the-basics/order-by.html).